Millionaire status is tantalisingly close.

 In front of me is a money-making machine.
 All I have to do is to pop in a blank sheet of paper and it will spit out a crisp note.
 There is just one small flaw in the master plan.
-This magic machine is in Pollock’s Toy Museum.
+This magic machine is in London’s Pollock’s Toy Museum.

-A short history of Pollock’s Toy Museum
+A Short History of Pollock’s Toy Museum, London

-Housed in a pair of atmospheric townhouses, dating from the 1880s and 1780s, it is named after Benjamin Pollock (1856 – 1937), a toy theatre maker.
+Housed in a pair of townhouses, dating from the 1880s and 1780s, it is named after Benjamin Pollock (1856 – 1937), a toy theatre maker.
 His creations are on display in the museum.
 The museum itself was established in the 1950s by Marguerite Fawdry, and houses up to 2000 exhibits in its six rooms.

-Entering the museum through its unrestored shopfront is straight out of a Charles Dicken’s novel, from the jangling doorbell above the door to the vintage cash register that swallows my entrance fee.
+Entering the museum through its unrestored shopfront is straight out of a Charles Dickens novel, from the jangling doorbell above the door to the vintage cash register that swallows my entrance fee.

 Matchbox vehicles and Hornby trains going nowhere, Mecano sets at different stages of construction.
-There are Action Men & GI Joes, poised for battle, and toy robots ready for inter-planetary domination.
-Being a huge EM Forster fan, the star exhibit for me is a set of his toy soldiers, nesting in their original wooden box.
+There are Action Men & GI Joes, poised for battle, and toy robots ready for interplanetary domination.
+Being a huge EM Forster fangirl, the star exhibit for me is a set of his toy soldiers, nesting in their original wooden box.

 Created by Harry Corbett in the 1950s, The Sooty Show was a staple of children’s TV in the UK.
 Pollock’s Toy Museum has managed to get hold of original glove puppets from the show.

 Moving across the creaking floorboards into the next room gives me the opportunity to play ‘Name the Russian President’.
 During Perestroika in the late 1980s and early 90s, new-found freedom of expression allowed Russian premiers to become a common theme of matryoshka dolls.

-An adjacent case has a far more local flavour, with a collection of dolls dressed as Pearly Kings & Queens.
-Recognised by their clothing covered with patterns of mother-of-pearl buttons, they are an iconic London image.
-Founded by Henry Croft in the 1875, the Pearly Kings & Queens is organisation continues to raise money for many charities.
+Sporting clothing covered with patterns of mother-of-pearl buttons, they are an iconic London image.
+Founded by Henry Croft in 1875, the Pearly Kings & Queens is organisation continues to raise money for many charities.

 Basil was a fictional fox, created in 1963 and primarily ‘played’ by a glove puppet.
 He was meant to be a classy fella, his voice modelled on that of the film star Terry Thomas, and is best known for his catchphrase “Ha ha ha!
 Boom!
 Boom!”

 Reluctantly descending back to the entrance, a Rubik’s Cube catches my eye.
-Like most of my contemporaries in the 1980s, I had one these fiendish 3D puzzles and it defeated me for a long time.
+Like most of my contemporaries in the 1980s, I had one of these fiendish 3D puzzles and it defeated me for a long time.
 In a wound to my pride, my brother, six years my junior, was the first in our household race to solve the puzzle.

 - Pollock’s Toy Museum is located in the Fitzrovia area of London at 1 Scala Street, W1T 2HL.
 The nearest Tube station is Goodge Street.